sylvietrewhella/cave-escape/Documentation/Introduction to Games Programming C.md

   }
 }
 ```
-- ```update_game()``` also has a change to suit the menu state.
+- The procedure ```update_game()``` also has a change to suit the menu state.
 The changes ensure that the poles only scroll across the screen if the player has started playing the game.

 #### Addition seven (Note: The procedure ```draw_game()``` has changed)
 ```c